 - Application form with a $75 fee.
 Complete the Common Application* (you'll need to create an account to get started).
 If you have financial hardship, you can request your high school counselor to submit the College Board Fee Waiver on your behalf. *If you are a home-schooled student, use code 970000 for the secondary school block on the Common Application.

 - Official high school transcript or GED score report.
 Submit an official transcript for all high schools you have attended, including your most recent grades at the time of your application.
 It's very important that you send us your grades from the first marking period of your senior year as soon as they are available.
 You should also send mid-year grades once they are released.
+Transcripts written in a language other than English must be accompanied by an officially translated English version and submitted by an outside organization or school official.

 - Core curriculum requirements.
 The basic core requirements for admission are 4 years of English, 4 years of Mathematics (we recommend applicants complete pre-calculus at a minimum), 3 years of Lab Science, 3 years of History/Social Science and 3 years of a foreign language.